OpenLHS/Distrib_analysis/Horizontally_distributed_analysis/logistic_regression/Data_prepreprocessing/Weights_generation_for_IPW/README.md

 ### Generic code

-The files in this folder can be used to support an example aggregating the times of a dataset.
+The files in this folder can be used to support an example that generates weights for horizontally distribtued data.
-Assuming a data structure similar to the data nodes `.csv` files in the example folder, this code can be used to execute an aggregation of individuals for a data node.
+This method assumes a data structure similar to the data nodes `.csv` files in the example folder.

 ## Data requirements